+4. Sustainability: The planet is on a trajectory that is not sustainable, therefore the college requires one course that allows students to develop the competencies and dispositions to integrate knowledge about complex systems, learn from and adapt to changing conditions, and envision and implement sustainable solutions.

+One course coded as either Sustainability Connections – SCON or Sustainability Investigation – SINV): Sustainability Investigations courses engage students in deep and focused exploration of sustainability as a major theme of the course, through which students gain a rich understanding of multiple dimensions of sustainability.
+Sustainability Connections courses build competencies in knowledge and methods of a field that is relevant to understanding sustainability and demonstrate connections between the subject matter of the course and sustainability.

-4. Sustainability (one course): All students are required to encounter the issue of sustainability as part of their curricular experience.
-Sustainability courses are offered across the curriculum and coded as either Sustainability Connections (SCON) or Sustainability Investigation (SINV).
-These courses address the question, “How do we improve the human condition equitably in this and future generations, while conserving environmental systems necessary to support healthy and vibrant societies?”
+Courses that fulfill the sustainability requirement address the question, “How do we improve the human condition equitably in this and future generations, while conserving environmental systems necessary to support healthy and vibrant societies?”

+5. Physical Education: The Physical Education requirement contributes to students' physical, social and psychological development.
+The primary emphases of the program include learning and developing skills and understanding the benefits of physical activity.

-5. Satisfactory completion of four blocks of physical education is required: four fitness activity blocks or three fitness activity blocks and one cognitive physical education block.
-(Full block physical education courses fulfill only one block of credit.)
+Satisfactory completion of four blocks of physical education is required: four fitness activity blocks or three fitness activity blocks and one cognitive physical education block.

 Participants in intercollegiate sports will receive credit for one block of physical education for each season they play a varsity sport; ROTC students will receive credit for one block of physical education for each year they remain in the program.
 Selected sports club activities may also receive a maximum of two fitness blocks.
 Transfer students with junior standing with no physical education course work need to take only two blocks of physical education.
 Persons who enter Dickinson after at least two years of active military service will be awarded two fitness blocks toward the requirement.
+Every student must complete the physical education requirement unless excused in writing by the Chairperson of the Physical Education Department.

-Physical education blocks carry no academic credit.
+Physical education blocks are graded on a pass/fail basis and carry no academic credit.
 Most meet for half-semester; all courses, even those meeting for the entire semester, count as one block.
-Every student must complete the physical education requirement unless excused in writing by the Chairperson of the Physical Education Department.

 Students are expected to have completed the physical education requirement by the end of the first semester of their senior year.